"D&O insurance is a waste of money for company directors because we’ve never had any issues in the past"

 Company directors will commonly purchase D&O inurance under a management liability insurance

 policy for small to medium sized companies.
-Cover may provide additional protection under corporate legal liability, employment practices liability
+Cover may provide additional protection under corporate legal liability, employment practices liability and crime insurance

 Why company directors don't buy D&O insurance?

 At get indemnity™ we have seen many objections over the years for the need to purchase D&O insurance, below we've sought to clarrify some company director misunderstandings: